 ‘One of the most regular and consistently reliable publications in its field.’

-Margaret Connolly is Senior Lecturer in Medieval Studies at the University of St Andrews and Director of the St Andrews Institute of Medieval Studies.
+Margaret Connolly is Professor of Palaeography and Codicology at the University of St Andrews and Director of the St Andrews Institute of Medieval Studies.
 After completing her MA and PhD degrees at the University of St Andrews, Margaret Connolly took up a lectureship in Medieval and Renaissance English at University College Cork.
 She was Assistant Dean of Arts there between 1996–1999, and was promoted to Senior Lecturer in 2004.
 Margaret was also Government of Ireland Visiting Fellow at Clare Hall, Cambridge in 2002–03 and is a life member of that college.

-Margaret is a General Editor of The Mediaeval Journal published by Brepols.
+Margaret was a General Editor of The Mediaeval Journal published by Brepols from its inception until 2022.
 She is chair of the advisory board for the Index of Middle English Prose, and on the editorial board of the Journal of the Early Book Society

 Learn more about Margaret Connolly on her website here.